 Early Life and Family Background of the Godfather of Cricket WG Grace

-WG Grace grew up in a household where cricket was a way of life.
-His family cultivated a practice pitch in their orchard, allowing Grace and his siblings to hone their skills from a young age.
-He first picked up a bat at just two years old, showcasing an early affinity for the game.
-Grace’s brothers, Edward and Fred, also became accomplished cricketers, making them one of the first brother trios to play Test cricket for England.
+WG Grace grew up in a home where cricket was life.
+His family cultivated a practice pitch in their orchard.
+It was through this that Grace and his siblings could develop their skills early on.
+He first picked up a bat at just two years old.
+Hence, this showed an early attraction for the game.
+With this began the journey of the Godfather of Cricket.

 WG Grace Cricket Career